antonbabkin/reseng/nbs/index.md

 Project root detection can be done by simply checking the `__file__` variable.
 Unlike `nbd`, here we are looking for this project's root, and not for caller project's root.

+*Limitation.*
+This code does not create symlink inside of subfolders of the notebooks folder if they exist.

 ```{code-cell} ipython3
 :tags: [nbd-module]